Jacques Lemaire: Playing career

-Lemaire is one of only six NHL players to have scored two Stanley Cup-winning goals, achieving the feat in both 1977 and 1979 (The five other players are Mike Bossy in 1982 and 1983, Bobby Orr in 1970 and 1972, Henri Richard in 1966 and 1971, Jean Béliveau in 1960 and 1965 and Toe Blake in 1944 and 1946).
-One of the two Cup-winners scored by Lemaire came at the 4:32 mark of the first overtime of Game Four in the 1977 Stanley Cup Finals.
+In 853 career NHL games, Lemaire recorded 366 goals and 469 assists for a total of 835 points.
 A model of consistency, Lemaire scored at least 20 goals in each of his 12 seasons.
-He retired from the NHL after the 1978–79 season to become a playing coach in Switzerland.
-In 853 career NHL games, he recorded 366 goals and 469 assists for a total of 835 points.
 Lemaire learned to execute his slapshot when he was young using a heavy steel puck, making his shot second only to that of Bobby Hull for speed and accuracy.
-In his bestselling book The Game former Montreal goalie Ken Dryden described a magical relationship on ice that was developing between Lemaire and Guy Lafleur, who complemented each other's speed and shooting ability.
+In his bestselling book The Game former Montreal goalie Ken Dryden described a unique relationship on ice that was developing between Lemaire and Guy Lafleur, as they complemented each other's speed and shooting ability.

+Lemaire is one of six NHL players to have scored two Stanley Cup-winning goals, achieving the feat in both 1977 and 1979 (The five other players are Mike Bossy in 1982 and 1983, Bobby Orr in 1970 and 1972, Henri Richard in 1966 and 1971, Jean Béliveau in 1960 and 1965 and Toe Blake in 1944 and 1946).
+One of the two Cup-winners scored by Lemaire came at the 4:32 mark of the first overtime of game four in the 1977 Stanley Cup Final.
+Another famous goal by Lemaire was in the deciding game seven of the 1971 Final, when he scored with a shot from center ice to beat Tony Esposito to cut the Canadiens' deficit to 2-1; Lemaire then assisted on Henri Richard's game-tying goal.

 Lemaire's NHL playing career ended following the 1978-79 season when he surprisingly rejected the Canadiens' contract extension offer of $225,000 for each of five years.
+Lemaire left the NHL to become a playing coach in Switzerland.